This FAQ contains questions not answered in the Process Details document. Please review this document if your questions are not answered below.

 PERFORMANCE MEASURES: DATA MANAGEMENT

 The requirement to have an Electronic Health Record applies to Life Sharing and Supported Living providers in the Select or Clinically Enhanced Tiers.
-For contract year 2025-2026, ODP allows agency use of electronic medication administration records to meet the minimum standard.
+ODP allows agency use of electronic medication administration records to meet the minimum standard.
 Electronic medication administration records are often web-based, cloud services that can be accessed from any device that supports a web-browser such as a computer, laptop, or mobile-device, and would be used as appropriate to meet the support needs of the individual receiving residential services.

 Electronic medication administration records are not required to be used for every individual receiving residential services.
 The residential provider must have electronic medication administration records available to support individuals and residential direct support professionals in achieving outcomes related to appropriate medication administration.